Enroll Now

 Columbus, OH, USA

-Before Abbott Nutrition, she was a postdoctoral researcher at the USDA Human Nutrition Research Center on Aging at Tufts University and The Ohio State University and, before that, a clinical dietitian at Lucile Packard Children’s Hospital at Stanford and Newton-Wellesley Hospital, a member of Mass General Brigham.
-Beth earned a PhD in Nutritional Biology from the University of California, Davis, and completed her Dietetic Internship, an MS in Clinical Nutrition, and a BS in Dietetics from Boston University.
+Beth earned her PhD in Nutritional Biology and a minor in Endocrinology from the University of California, Davis.
+She completed her Dietetic Internship, an MS in Clinical Nutrition, and a BS in Dietetics from Boston University.
 Ultimately, she aspires for her work in the nutrition field to contribute to the nutrition education of healthcare professionals and consumers.

 Abbott Nutrition’s Provider Statement for Nursing CEs: